4 ways to boost immunity in pregnancy, new mums and children

 *The mineral zinc is important for immunity and the integrity of the gut lining.
 This mineral is most in demand during pregnancy and when breastfeeding and is also important for wound healing, so you may have an increased need after birth, especially if you’ve had a C section or episiotomy.
 Include foods high in this mineral such as meat, seafood, beans, wholegrains, pulses and seeds, depending on your dietary preferences.

-*Vitamin D is super important for immune health – ensure adequate sun exposure (the weather is really helping with this right now) and include vitamin D rich foods such as oily fish, egg yolks, fortified foods or a supplement of vitamin D3.
+*Vitamin D is super important for immune health – ensure adequate sun exposure and include vitamin D rich foods such as oily fish, egg yolks, fortified foods or a supplement of vitamin D3.

 *Recent research has highlighted the potential importance of Vitamin K in preventing complications from Covid-19.
 This vitamin helps to regulate clotting mechanisms and protect the lungs and can be found in green leafy vegetables – kale is an especially rich source, as well as fruits such as prunes, kiwi and avocado and in the K2 form in some meats and dairy.
 As it is a fat soluble vitamin including a little oil with these foods improves absorption.
 It is also produced by healthy bacteria in the intestines, another reason to take good care of your digestive health.
 Vitamin K’s key role in blood clotting and wound healing makes it important for women during labour and for recovery after.